Ephalys/bird-office-test/README.md

 # bird-office-test

-Test that i had to complete in order to work for Bird Office.
+This is a test that i had to complete in order to work for Bird Office.

 The integration is based on a Figma file given by the company.

-This was my first time using Vuex
+This was my first time using Vuex.

 ## Project setup
 ```